intel/ai-reference-models/tools/ModelBuilderAdvanced.md

 ### Generating k8 deployments

 The model-builder's generate-deployment subcommand will generate kubernetes deployments for that model using the model's k8 package.
 The subcommand will use env values from the model specification's runtime.env yaml array.
-The subcommand will look for runtime.env replacements under `${XDG_CONFIG_HOME:-$HOME/.config}/model-builder/specs/k8s`.
+The subcommand will look for runtime.env replacements under `${XDG_CONFIG_HOME:-$HOME/.config}/model-builder/specs/k8s`[^Ψ].
 The first time `model-builder generate-deployment` is run, it will copy ./tools/docker/specs to `${XDG_CONFIG_HOME:-$HOME/.config}/model-builder/specs`.
 The user can then edit the k8 specification files to provide env values specific to their k8 deployment.
 For example the user would replace USER_ID with their [id](https://man7.org/linux/man-pages/man1/id.1.html).
 The subcommand algorithm is as follows:

+[^Ψ]: If $HOME is a nfs mount point then you should chose an alternate directory eg: `XDG_CONFIG_HOME=/tmp/$USER/config model-builder generate-deployment ...`.

 1. Read in all specification files under tools/docker/specs.
 2. Copy tools/docker/specs to `${XDG_CONFIG_HOME:-$HOME/.config}/model-builder/specs` if the directory does not exist.